iamsihun/PageRank/documents/DEVELOPMENT.md

-(11/25/2020)
-    - Created the basic method to parse our data set into a vector.
-Tested using smaller subset of original data
-    - Created Makefile to compile
+# Week 1
+We submitted our contracts and goals, and we created a Makefile to compile.
+We also implemented a basic method to parse our data set into a vector. and a slightly more complex parsing method using the class Reddit to parse into a vector of Post objects.
+We tested these methods in main using a smaller subset of original data, found in data/small_data.tsv.
+The parsing method using the Reddit object only parses and stores the source subreddit, target subreddit, and post id, but we don't anticipate needing to store more information than that.